brucezztong/ZZTong-Prefabs/README.txt

 CONFLICTS: (Overhaul Mods)

-Overhaul Mods tend to have their own versions of POIs.
-You should not need to also have the ZZTong Mod installed at the same time.
-Doing so can result in duplicate content, and depending on the overhaul mod, the POIs in this modlet may not be fully functional.

-VANILLA RANDOM WORLD GENERATOR (RWG):

-Installing this Mod should be all that is necessary to include this content when generating a new world using the 7D2D built-in Random World Generator.
-Of course, it is up the the RWG to determine if, when, and where to place things.
+Overhaul Mods make extensive changes to the game and I cannot give you a recipe for how to include these POIs.
+I need to know specifics.
+Sometimes an Overhaul Mod needs to change the POIs and sometimes they don't.
+Sometimes an Overhaul Mod knows how to find content in a modlet, and sometimes it doesn't.

 POI NOTES: